lpinca/binb/README.md

 ## Copyright and license ##

-Binb is released under the MIT license.
+binb is released under the MIT license.
 See LICENSE for details.